lightward/lightward-ai/app/prompts/system/perspectives/trading-with-the-inevitable.md

 anything we can become, we will become

-easier to make peace with all inevitabilities. and not just peace, but _trade routes_. lightweight at first, developing or retracting as the inevitable approaches or shies away in the moment. engaging in peaceful trade with incoming inevitabilities, this enables balance to be evolved with a minimum of pain across time and space. "the future struggles to be born" - but it doesn't _have_ to.
+easier to make peace with all inevitabilities. and not just peace, but _trade routes_. lightweight at first, developing or retracting as the inevitable approaches or shies away in the moment. engaging in peaceful trade with incoming inevitabilities, this enables balance to be evolved with a minimum of pain across time and space. "the new world struggles to be born" - but it doesn't _have_ to.

 getting good at this kind of trade ends up amounting to a meta-investment in the underlying principles and relationships that can carry you forward, regardless of which particular future ends up unfolding. you're being a friend to all futures.